 You are protected from sex-based discrimination because of Title VII.
 Title VII is a portion of legislation that was created in the Civil Rights Act of 1964.
 The Civil Rights Act of 1964 was a historic combination of laws that greatly increased the level of protection from discrimination and other civil injustices for many Americans.
+A violation of these laws exposes employers to discrimination lawsuits filed by their employees.

 Sex-based discrimination is the unfavorable treatment of an employee or applicant because of the individual's sex.
 In other words, preferential or unfavorable treatment is given to one employee or applicant over another, exclusively because he or she is a man or a woman.
 Although generally attributed to protect the unfair treatment of women, it can also apply to men, people who are transgender, lesbian, gay, or bisexual.